Advertiser Disclosure

 Southwest Companion Pass

-If you and the same friend/partner/spouse/child fly Southwest a lot, the Companion Pass can slice your costs in half.
-In fact, in the points and miles world, the Companion Pass is pretty well known!
+If you and the same friend, partner, spouse, or child fly Southwest a lot, the Companion Pass can slice your costs in half.

-For those not yet in the know, The Companion Pass is a Southwest Airlines benefit that allows a customer to choose 1 person to fly with them basically for free (taxes and fees apply), every time they purchase a ticket or redeem points for a flight.
+The Companion Pass is a Southwest Airlines benefit that allows a customer to choose 1 person to fly with them, basically for free (taxes and fees apply), every time they purchase a ticket or redeem points for a flight.
+While it’s most useful if you always fly with the same person, you can change your companion up to 3 times per calendar year.

 Earning the Companion Pass can be achieved in 2 ways: